openpracticelibrary/openpracticelibrary/src/pages/practice/where-to-start.md

   * A practice that breaks the integration silos between the teams, bringing the sense of belonging of a journey of digital transformation to the organization;
 whyDo: >-
-  * Many organizations have extraordinary difficulty discovering where to start a transformational and continuous journey to the new digital world era, and this is a dilemma for these organizations.
+  Many organizations have extraordinary difficulty discovering where to start a digital transformational journey, the complexity of such initiative creates a huge dilemma for these organizations.

-  ***The longer the company takes time to look ahead, can the path be further from the transformation?***
+  ***The longer the company takes time to look ahead, will further the path be from its transformation?***

-  In a digital transformation, the people are the most crucial thing, and empower her is the key to success.
-Together these people know everything about the business and the better path for the organization.
+  In a digital transformation, people are the most crucial element, and empower them is key to success.
+They know everything about their business and the better path for the organization.

-  The **Where To Start** is a disruptive practice with a total focus on people enabling them to express their feelings about the processes, systems encouraging the participants to work together to choose the new path.
+  The **Where To Start** is a practice with focus on people and their ability to express their feelings about the processes, with a disruptive approach to encourage participants to work together towards a new path of success.
 howTo: >-
-  Participants should focus on answering questions that will help to better address the points of cultural and digital transformation:
+  Participants should focus on answering key questions that will help better address the points of cultural and digital transformation: